wp-plugins/kama-thumbnail/readme.txt

 You can make thumbs from custom URL, like this:
 `<?php echo kama_thumb_img('w=150 &h=150 &src=URL_TO_IMG'); ?>`

-`URL_TO_IMG` must be from local server: plugin don't work with external images, because of security.
+The `URL_TO_IMG` must be from local server: plugin don't work with external images, because of security.

 After install use this functions in code: